 - Where do I start – Trust and Mobilization: Does our Private Equity firm confidently trust that the portfolio company’s leadership team is capable of rapidly shifting into crisis management mode—able to both craft the survival plan and run the company—and assume a “war room” mentality for the duration of the crisis.
 If we need to “hunker down,” what does that look like?

 - What do I need to do immediately (tomorrow) to conserve cash and keep the operation viable?
 This may include immediate SKU reduction, furloughs, etc.

 - Do I have the financial information required to make informed decisions, and if not, how can I develop it quickly?

-- Does my leadership team really understand the financials, especially the differences between fixed and variable costs, and can they quickly scale the business down?
+- Does my leadership team really understand the financials, especially the differences between fixed and variable costs, and can they quickly analyze and appropriately scale the business down?

 - Can my current leaders manage in this crisis?
 Do they need assistance to plan and execute?

 - Will current portfolio company leadership accurately and on a timely basis report to the Private Equity owners all known as well as unforeseen issues, progress, opportunities, trends, and projected financials?